 Subsequent to initial measurement, loans and receivables are carried at amortized cost using the effective interest rate method, less any impairment in value.
 Any interest earned on loans and receivables is recognized as part of "Interest income" account in the consolidated statements of income on an accrual basis.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate.
-The periodic amortization is also included as part of "Interest income" account in the consolidated statements of income.
+The periodic amortization is also included as part of "Interest income" account in the consolidated statements of income or losses are recognized in the consolidated statements of income.
 Gains or losses are recognized in the consolidated statements of income when loans and receivables are derecognized or impaired.